vgallissot/raspberry-pi-audio-system.doc/Home.md

 1. Autonomous system: just power it up and you can connect to it via bluetooth
 2. Audio is playing on raspi speakers with A2DP protocol
-3. Control volume/songs/everything with phone
+3. Control volume/songs/everything with bluetooth device